Waikiki Vacation Guide

 Explore Our Paradise Playground

 Take advantage of the endless things to do in Waikiki, a world-famous neighborhood for locals and visitors alike.
 From shopping, dining, entertainment and activities on Kalakaua Avenue to white sandy beaches and gentle waters at Waikiki Beach, there are so many attractions to explore just moments from the hotel.
-For more information about the area visit our Activities desk, located in the hotel lobby.
+For more information about the area visit our Activities desk, located in the hotel lobby or book your Activities online to reserve your space now.

 Diamond Head (1.6 miles)